The changed face of war

 Yes, it is a day of auto races, picnics, baseball games and other family outings.
 But the essence of the day — and its reason for being — is to remember those who have served and sacrificed for our country.
 And to salute those who are currently doing so.

 Perhaps it is yet another sign of advanced age, but it seems to us that it has become an even sadder day than it was when we were young.
 And, after considerable thought, it struck us that the reason for our sadness is that more and more of the faces of those serving are female.

-One could mark it down as the price for progress – women now have an equal opportunity to die for their country.
+One could mark it down as the price for progress — women now have an equal opportunity to die in combat.
 But can’t we preserve just this one section of life as it used to be?
-We are tired of seeing television clips of tiny faces talking via Skype to their mother in a far away, dangerous land.

-Mothers are supposed to be there to dry your tears and put bandages on your scraped knees – not to be targets in the scopes of snipers.
+Mothers are supposed to be there to dry your tears and put bandages on your scraped knees — they’re not supposed to be targets in the scopes of snipers.

 We know it would be discrimination to bar women with children from serving and that there is no turning back time or ignoring progress.
 But, somehow we believe that if kids had a say, this little chunk of time would be turned back.